dinosaure/blogger/articles/gadt_and_state_machine.md

 you probably have my explanation about the implementation of a [Spoke protocol][spoke] and the development of a new tool: [bob][bob]

 The latter is a tool for sharing files between users.
-The goal is to get a software that can work everywhere thanks to [Esperanto][esperanto].
+The goal is to have software that can run everywhere thanks to [Esperanto][esperanto].

-But in this article, I'm going to talk more precisely about the implementation of the protocol already explained in my previous article on [Spoke][spoke] but which introduces a new concept between peers, that of a relay.
-The objective is to implement 3 machines ensuring the good completion of the famouse _handshake_.
-And to help me implement these machines, I decided to use GADTs!
+But in this article, I'm going to talk more precisely about the implementation of the protocol already explained in my previous article on [Spoke][spoke] but I introduces a new concept between peers, that of a relay.
+The objective is to implement 3 state machines ensuring the good completion of the famouse _handshake_.
+And to help me implement these machines, I decided to use GADTs (Generalized Algebraic Data Type).

 There are few articles to explain GADTs like the one from [Drup][drup] which introduces their use to implement [a printf][printf] (as implemented in OCaml)